 Like single-speed bikes, fixies don’t have shifters, derailleurs, or derailleur cables to keep clean and adjusted.
 All you have to do is keep the drivetrain clean and keep the chain properly tensioned.
 Once in a while, you’ll have to replace the chain and cog when they wear out.

 Fixies drivetrains are even simpler than single-speed drivetrains.
-Fixed gear bikes don’t have a freewheel mechanism to maintain.
+They have fewer components.
+For example, fixed gear bikes don’t have a freewheel mechanism to maintain.
 This means there are fewer bearings to grease or replace.
 In the rear wheel of a fixie, the only bearings you have to worry about are the axle bearings.
 There are no freehub or freewheel bearings to worry about.

 If you ride a fixie without brakes, you never have to worry about making adjustments to the calipers or cables or replacing the brake pads.
 Even if you run brakes, you won’t have to perform maintenance as frequently because you use the brakes far less.
 Pads will last much longer if you brake by resisting the rotation of the cranks.